rdhanani7/rdhanani7/README.md

 ## Hi there 👋

 My Name is Ram Dhanani
+I currently work as a Information Security Analyst

-- 🌱 I’m currently learning Cloud Engineering/Security
+🌱 I’m currently learning Cloud Engineering/Security

 <!--
 **rdhanani7/rdhanani7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.